MicroMidi/NUX-MIDI-Footswitch/README.md

 Even less components are needed for implementing the Heltec OLED version: The Heltec ESP32 WiFi-Kit module, four push buttons, a micro USB cable and a case - that's all.
 This solution can be enhanced by rechargeable LiPo-battery which will be charged via a connected USB cable.
 A JST-1.25 battery connector and the hardware for charge management are included in the Heltec board.
 For an optional volume pedal you need an 6,3mm stereo jack connector that matches to an analog effect pedal.

 For the variant with a generic ESP32 module in combination with an external OLED display you need any kind of an ESP32 microcontroller, an SSD1306 OLED display with I2C-interface, four push buttons, a micro USB cable and a case.
-This variant needs external power supply via USB-connection as not battery is incorporated in the soltion. via a connected USB cable.
+This variant needs external power supply via USB-connection as no battery support is incorporated in the solution.
 For an optional volume pedal you also need the 6,3mm stereo jack connector that matches to an analog effect pedal.

 This is what the front view of the Heltec ESP32 variant looks like (credits go to Mark Duffill for providing me with such a beautiful and functional enclosure):
 <img src="https://github.com/MicroMidi/NUX-MIDI-Footswitch/blob/main/images/Nux-Footswitch-Volume-Front.jpg">